robenkleene/design-references/blender/tutorials/blender-glass-particle-sphere.md

 ### 2. Materials

 1. Select `Particle 1`, create a new material and name it `Particle 1`.
-Choose `Surface: Emission`.
-Choose a green for `Color`.
+Set `Surface: Emission`.
+Set green for `Color`.
 Set `Strength: 25`.
 2. Repeat the same for `Particle 2` and `Particle 3`: Create a material for each with their name, choose `Surface: Emission`, and set `Strength: 25`.
-Set the `Color` for `Particle 2` to white (the default), and blue for `Particle 3`.
+Do the same for particles 2 and 3, but set the color for `Particle 2` to white (the default), and blue for `Particle 3`.

 ## 5. Clean Up

 1. Select all three spheres, then with `G Z` move them high in the scene away from the main sphere so they're out of the scene.
-2. Make a collection called `Particles`, and move the three particle spheres into it.
+2. Make a collection called `Particles` (right-click in the outline and choose `New Collection`), and move the three particle spheres into it.

 ## 6. Emitter